rossrobino/drab/src/site/md/homepage.md

 ## About

-JavaScript fuels the operation of the web and this library is designed to provide that functionality where it makes sense.
+This library is designed to provide JavaScript functionality where it makes sense.
 Components that can be more easily created by using HTML, such as a label or a text input, are not included.
 Components are progressively enhanced wherever feasible, or provide a fallback [noscript](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) message.
-Disable JavaScript on this page to test them out!
+Transitions are disabled if the user prefers reduced motion.

 While these components without styles can appear rather plain, having many websites look similar can also lead to a monotonous visual experience.
 In both cases, the word "drab" becomes quite fitting.
 You bring the styles for these components!
+Using unstyled components allows you to pick and choose what you need, without getting locked in to any particular library.

 Components can be styled by [using global styles](https://joyofcode.xyz/global-styles-in-sveltekit).
-This can be fast-tracked by using a CSS framework like [TailwindCSS](https://tailwindcss.com/), Tailwind builds a global stylesheet based on the classes utilized in the project.
+This can be fast-tracked with CSS frameworks like [TailwindCSS](https://tailwindcss.com/), Tailwind builds a global stylesheet based on the utility classes used in the project.
 Each component exports `class` and `id` props to utilize for this purpose.

 ## Install